nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 ## Other expectations

-* Photo internships candidates must have a portfolio.
+* Photo internship candidates must have a portfolio.
 * Programming/design candidates with either projects on Github or a personal site are strongly preferred.

 ## Selection process